-We landed in Norfolk Island after a short two hour flight from Sydney, Australia.
+We landed in Norfolk Island after a short two-hour flight from Sydney, Australia.
 My boyfriend and I were on the way home after a month of travels in Europe, so the decision to take an island escape before landing at home in Tasmania worked out in our favour as we had a few days over the weekend to adjust back to the timezone before heading back to work for the week.

-Although Norfolk Island is an outlying territory of Australia, you’ll need to pack your passport and be prepared to fill out immigration forms for your arrival and departure, as the island has its own procedures and as you will soon find out, feels a world away from mainland Australia.
+Although Norfolk Island is an outlying territory of Australia, you’ll need to pack your passport and be prepared to fill out immigration forms for your arrival and departure, as the island has its own procedures and as you will soon find out, feels like a world away from mainland Australia.

 After passing through customs and immigration and collecting our bags, we found our rental car in the parking lot with the keys in the ignition ready to go.
 Odd, you might think?
 We thought so too.
 As it turns out no one on the island locks their cars or houses as the crime rate is extraordinarily low thanks to the strong community presence.